 Tip: If you are working in the Team Backlog module, use the Board View for a visual, customized display of work items.
-For details, see Use the board view.
+For details, see Board view.

 To block an item:

 Note: The description above matches the default behavior for blocking stories.
-This behavior can be customized for the project using business rules.
+This behavior can be customized for the workspace using business rules.

 Track your work completion progress to ensure you finish items at the right time.